top of page

 • I have experienced a lot of trauma in my life.
 Is it safe for me to do an EMDR Intensive?

 Think of an EMDR Intensive as an accelerator for your progress.
-We don’t skip any steps in the process, we just do the steps a little faster and more efficiently.
-Part of our assessment meeting is to discuss your history and what the right next steps for your healing might be.
+We don’t skip any steps in the process, we do the steps a little faster and more efficiently.
+We will assess your history and discuss what the right next steps for your healing might be.
 We start where you are, and – as I frequently say to my clients – we don’t push our way through therapy.
 We can only go as fast as the slowest part of you.

 • I already have a therapist.
 Can I do an EMDR Intensive with you?

 Yes!
-We’ve all – therapists and clients alike – had the experience of feeling stuck or knowing there’s a block that we keep hitting over and over, no matter how hard we both work.
+Sometimes therapists and clients feel stuck.
+They know there’s a block they keep hitting over and over, no matter how hard they both work.
 It can be discouraging for both the client and the therapist.
-Sometimes an additional intervention using a different approach can help shake things loose.
-Through Adjunct EMDR Intensives, I collaborate with your primary therapist to help resolve the stuck point so that your work with them can move forward.
-Adjunct EMDR does not replace or interrupt the primary therapy.
-I think of it like the relationship between your primary care doctor who might sometimes refer you to a specialist.
+Sometimes an intervention using a different approach can help shake things loose.
+As a Certified EMDR therapist, I can collaborate with you and your primary therapist to resolve the stuck point so you can move forward.
+Adjunct EMDR does not replace or interrupt your primary therapy.
+To me, it's like the relationship between your primary care doctor and a specialist.

 bottom of page